Contemplation and Change – a ‘Values Based Safari’

 The Honeymoon tent, rivalling a suite in size, with two bathrooms, separate fire room, living and dining areas, and bedroom with matching Bauhaus inspired 1920s walnut burl wardrobes and a huge 4-poster bed.
 Private afternoon teas are served from original travelling trunks containing Victorian silver service tea sets.
 Experience the ‘bath of a lifetime’ and soak cares away in bespoke safari canvas baths, in a secluded open-air enclave, a perfect backdrop for a classic romantic safari sojourn.

-The Cottar family have three places to stay in the Maasai Mara Cottar’s 1920s Camp, Cottar’s Bush Villa and Cottar’s Conservation Camp.
+The Cottar family have three places to stay in the Maasai Mara Cottar’s 1920s Camp and Cottar’s Bush Villa .
 Prices begin at $750 per person per night on full board accommodation including most activities (excluding park and conservation fees).
-Contact firstname.lastname@example.org for more information.
+Contact email@example.com for more information.